GaspardR/snakemake_blockbuster/README.md

 [![DOI](https://zenodo.org/badge/232594584.svg)](https://zenodo.org/badge/latestdoi/232594584)

 # Important note
- The code in this package is intended to specifically run the analysis as it appears in Boivin V. _et al._, 2020.
-Reducing the structure bias of RNA-Seq reveals a large number of non-annotated non-coding RNA. _Under review_.
-Available from: _link_
+ The code in this package is intended to specifically run the analysis as it appears in Boivin V. and Reulet G. _et al._, 2020.
+Reducing the structure bias of RNA-Seq reveals a large number of non-annotated non-coding RNA. *Nucleic Acids Research*.
+Available [here](https://doi.org/10.1093/nar/gkaa028)

 # RNA-Seq pipeline